 Dr. Forbes will prepare the tooth by removing a bit of enamel from the tooth’s surface.
 This is done to make room for the veneer.
 Next, Dr. Forbes will take digital teeth impressions using the CEREC machine.

-Your dentist will check the veneer for proper fit before bonding it to your tooth.
+Total Dental Care will check the veneer for proper fit before bonding it to your tooth.
 Dr. Forbes will also check if the veneer matches the rest of your teeth.
-With CEREC, we can make any necessary adjustments on the spot.
+With CEREC at Columbia, SC office, we can make any necessary adjustments on the spot.
 Next, your tooth is cleaned, polished, and roughened.
-The veneer is then cemented to the tooth with special adhesive and hardened with a curing light.
+The veneer is then cemented to the tooth with a special adhesive and hardened with a curing light.
 Finally, the veneer is polished and adjusted.
 Dr. Forbes may ask you to return for a follow-up visit to check how your gums are tolerating the veneer.

 Find out if you are a good candidate for porcelain dental veneers.
-Schedule a consultation at Total Dental Care in Columbia by calling 803-272-4162.
+Schedule a consultation with our Columbia, SC dentist at Total Dental Care by calling 803-272-4162.
 You can also use our online form to make an appointment.